yopocho/VGA-Project/README.md

 ## known bugs and errors
 - [x] command ,
         - (example: clearscherm ,) if there is a space on any other spot there is no problem but when it is a comma richt after the space it will give an unkown command error.
 This is because it doesnt recoginze the command with a space at the end.
-- [ ] herhaal,
+- [x] herhaal, doesnt seem to work
-- [ ] errors are broad and not added everywhere
-- [ ] too many arguments doesn't return an error
+- [x] too many functions don't return an error
 - [x] wacht doesn't wait
+- [x] negative values in thickness
+- [x] too many arguments
+- [x] too little arguments is no error
+- [ ] extra arguments: (example clearscherm, wit, wit) wordt gewoon uitgevoerd
+- [ ] commands without arguments but with, get pushed to VGA
+- [x] herhaal, text gets mushed

 ## posible new features
 - [ ] parser filter on \n: so we can send multiple commands at the same
+- [ ] history command that shows the named commands and arguments but doesn't run them
 - [ ] random numbers, to auto generate input